oneapi-src/oneAPI-samples/DirectProgramming/DPC++/GraphTraversal/bitonic-sort/README.md

 is a bitonic sequence.
-- Step 0: for each pair (sequence of size 2), the two elements are swapped so that the two consecutive pairs form  a bitonic sequence in increasing order, the next two pairs form the second bitonic sequence in decreasing order, the next two pairs form the third bitonic sequence in  increasing order, etc, ....
+- Step 0: for each pair (sequence of size 2), the two elements are swapped so that the two consecutive pairs form  a bitonic sequence in increasing order, the next two pairs form the second bitonic sequence in decreasing order.
+The next two pairs form the third bitonic sequence in increasing order, etc., ....
-At the end of this step, we have 2\*\*(n-1) bitonic sequences of size 2, and they follow an order increasing, decreasing, increasing, .., decreasing.
+At the end of this step, we have 2\*\*(n-1) bitonic sequences of size 2, and they follow an order of increasing, decreasing, increasing, .., decreasing.
 Thus, they form 2\*\*(n-2) bitonic sequences of size 4.
 - Step 1: for each new 2\*\*(n-2) bitonic sequences of size 4, (each new sequence consists of 2 consecutive previous sequences), it swaps the elements